Kue Putri Salju

 You’ll love these cookies because you can adjust the sweetness to however much you want.
 Sometimes, I’d leave some cookies without coating them with powdered icing sugar.
 Because they actually taste lovely even without the sugar.
 And perfect for those who prefer them as savoury, like my husband.

-You can make your Snow White Butter Cookies a few weeks before your festive celebrations such as Christmas, Eid, Hanukkah, Diwali, Halloween, etc.
+You can make your Snow White Butter Cookies a few weeks before your festive celebrations such as Christmas, Eid, Chinese New Year, Hanukkah, Diwali, Halloween, etc.

 I promise you, you won’t need any other “sweeties” for your celebration party.
 With one condition though, only if those cookies managed to last until your party day😃 .